 – If you are concerned about the effect of snow on the pool during the winter months, you should consider purchasing an above-ground pool cover.
 These pool blankets Adelaide fit over the top of an existing pool and screen out the snow and ice that may have collected on the pool’s surface.
 You should note that although an above-ground cover may keep debris from entering your pool, it will not keep the water in the pool.
 Therefore, an above-ground cover is not always the best solution for every swimming pool.
 Therefore, if you are unsure whether or not an above-ground cover is a suitable solution, you should purchase an in ground pool cover instead.

-– Another way to minimise evaporation is through the use of an above-ground cover.
+– Another way to minimise evaporation is through the use of an above-ground cover with solar pool heating.
 Pool covers are designed to keep the pool water warm by creating a physical barrier that prevents heat from escaping.
 An effective method of evaporation is to place a pool cover over the pool once it has fallen into water and then to manually open the cover so that heat can escape.
 However, if you choose to use an in ground pool cover, this process will not be necessary.

 – Solar pool covers are another way of reducing water evaporation.
 The mechanism is simple: the solar cover lifts up the water so that it can be released into the pool once the sun sets.
 The sun shines through the plastic covering and heats the water, which in turn heats the pool water as well, naturally minimising evaporation.
 There are several types of solar pool covers, and they vary in their ability to collect and store solar energy.
 They are available in different sizes, colours, shapes and materials.